Hellf0rg0d/MySql_Editor/README.md

  The errors returned by mysql will be displayed in the CUI itself.
  In Order to View the table returned by the executed command the user must click the [refresh](#2refresh-button).
  ### non sql commands
- The program current has only one _non-sql-command_ which is `help`.
+ The program current has only two _non-sql-command_ which is `help`, `clear`.
- the help command returns few details regarding version of the application, maker, connected table
+ the `help` command returns few details regarding version of the application, maker, connected table the `clear` command clears the screen of the cui
 ***
 # 5 _Logger_
 ![image](https://github.com/Hellf0rg0d/MySql_Editor/assets/93775719/56073582-93a7-4340-b5a6-102699828f92)